sanjiths-github/Mern-Ecommerce/README.md

 * Login page
 * Admins can create categories for products
 * Admin can add, delete and update products
-* Admin can check total ordered products from users and can see total
+* Admin can check total ordered products from users and can see total users

   Technology used :-
   * Reactjs